Vince-Diversity/Project-Acceleration/docs/code_introduction.md

 Only nodes that can change need to be treated with a save functionality.
 To distinguish these nodes, they are assigned the Godot node group `Preserved`.
 Whenever the player exits the current `Room` or saves the game, the current game state calls a `make_save(save_game: SaveGame)` function on each node in this node group, if the function exists there.

 The player saves the game in the pause menu when pausing the game.
-Since pausing is possible at any point in the game, saving during a cutscene state is treated differently.
+Since pausing is possible at any point in the game, saving during cutscene states, or other temporary states, are treated differently.
 When saving during a cutscene state, the `save()` function of the `cutscene_state.gd` class is used, which calls a different function `make_preserved_save(save_game: SaveGame)` on each `Preserved` node, if the function exists.
 Also, in a `Preserved` node, there are reserved variables for copies of saved properties that update only after a cutscene has ended.
 These properties are used when saving during a cutscene by calling `exit_cutscene()` in the `Preserved` node, if that function exists.
 As a result, a save file made during a cutscene does not take into account any changes that were made during that cutscene.

 This result is also ensured by the fact that `Cutscene` instances are child nodes of the current `Room` instance, so that the cutscene instance always ends before leaving a room instance.
 It is possible to make a cutscene that changes the current `Room` instance and continues.
 Then, loading a save file that was saved during such a cutscene will start the game session at the last `Room` instance that was entered, and save changes to any previous rooms.